indie:lang_version = 5

 • Pass values to optional arguments of the decorator if needed (this depends on the decorator type, they could differ).
 In the example above there are optional arguments title and min.

-• Add a parameter to Main function (after the self parameter) with the name which is equal to the id of the parameter.
+• Add a parameter to the Main function (after the self parameter) with the name matching the id of the parameter.

 Available parameter types